 And mayhaps we watched A Christmas Carol on Kraft Television Theatre on the small black and white television in the living room.

 NBC's 1953 broadcast of the Christmas-themed "Amahl and the Night Visitors" was the first sponsored program to be broadcast in color.
 And, of course, there was the string of variety specials featuring the likes of Perry Como, Andy Williams, Bing Crosby, and Bob Hope.When we were kids, Daddy usually went out and cut down the tree that would adorn the living room in our little home.
 I can remember going out with him at least once to choose and chop down a tree from the pasture out in the country, and bring it home to Mom.
 I just love that we have this black and white image of one of our Christmas trees from the early 50s.

-Mom spent most of her growing-up years living with her paternal grandparents in this house in Texas.
+Mom spent a large number of her growing-up years living with her paternal grandparents in this house in central Texas.
 She remembers that they strung popcorn for decorating the tree that usually sat in a little entry-way near the front door of the house.